Skip to content

 Administrator Account Types

-There are three account types available on the Anyware Manager Enterprise instance:
+There are four account types available on the Anyware Manager Enterprise instance:

 • Organization Administrator